FireMario211/DiscordJS-TSelfbot/README.md

 If you want to change the `embed` for your favorite color, you first have to open the `config.json` and search (your color) hex code and copy the hex code and paste it, do not remove the 0x or problems will occur, Here is an example of a hex code:
 `"favoritehexcolor": "0xFFFF00"` that is Yellow if you are wondering.

+**Add rainbow embeds**
+If you want a rainbow embed, like so that it always changes the color, you can enable it by going into the `config.json` and changing `"rainbowembed": false` to `"rainbowembed": true`, then you will have rainbow embed instead of your favorite color!

 # Conclusion
 Then your finished!
 Just run the run.bat and then your in!
 Just type T!help and see the commands then use them!